rjl-old/rjl-itunes/README.md

 ## Testing

-RSpec tests are provided adn a sample library.
-The tests will only work with this library.
+RSpec tests are provided.
+The tests will not work with your library, but I can't distribute mine because of copyright issues.
+You can edit the tests to suit your own library.

 ## Changes